olledejong/KucoinTrailingStopLoss/README.md

 ## Execution

-In a command terminal / cmd window, navigate to the KucoinTrailingStopLoss folder and run the script like so:
+In the same terminal window from before, while still in the KucoinTrailingStopLoss folder, you can run the script like so:

 ```
 python tslk.py